dhis2/dhis2-docs-implementation/content/tracker_implementation/introduction.md

 - Digital provision of training and educational content for health workers

 Taking full advantage of such features requires that the data collected are systematic and adhere to normative standards.
 In health care, primary and public health services that are strongly driven by fixed guidelines and workflows are particularly suited for Tracker programs.
 For example in Antenatal Care (ANC), most countries have guidelines with algorithms for screening and patient management in response to test findings that can be incorporated in Tracker to follow a routine clinical workflow, supporting both the care provider and the reporting needs.
 In more complex areas of health care, with less documented and well-defined decision algorithms (such as in a referral hospital, for example) Tracker may be best used for simple data collection, allowing the clinician to determine the best use of the data for patient triage, and allowing the standardized data elements to be used for additional reporting or other purposes.

+## Key aspects of DHIS2 Tracker include:

+*Individual-Centric Data Management:*

+DHIS2 Tracker is specifically tailored for programs that need to capture and analyze data at the individual level.
+It allows for the systematic collection and management of information related to individuals, such as patients, clients, program beneficiaries or students.
+It can also be used to track information related to any defined entity about which you need to enter data over time, such as a shipment of health commodities moving from one level of the supply chain to the next, a lab sample as it is first requested and then completed, or the water quality levels of a given well over time.

+*Program-Oriented Approach:*

+The Tracker functionality revolves around the concept of programs, representing a structured framework for capturing data relevant to specific health or programmatic interventions.
+This allows organizations to customize data collection forms, rules, and workflows based on the unique requirements of each program.

+*Enrollment and Event Tracking:*

+DHIS2 Tracker relies on the concepts of enrollment and event tracking.
+Enrollments represent the registration of individuals into specific programs, while events capture the occurrences or interactions within those programs.
+This dynamic framework enables the monitoring of individual journeys through various stages of a program.

+*Flexible Data Elements and Attributes:*

+The system supports the definition of custom data elements and attributes, providing flexibility in capturing a wide range of information.
+This adaptability ensures that organizations can tailor their data collection forms to capture the precise details needed for informed decision-making.

+*Real-Time / Near real-time Data Capture:*

+DHIS2 Tracker facilitates data entry through user-friendly interfaces on the web and on mobile devices.
+This allows frontline users to efficiently record data directly into the system, ensuring the availability of up-to-date information for analysis and reporting.
+It can be configured to support real-time data entry with decision support, or for secondary entry of data from another source, such as a paper register.

+*Program Rules and Validation:*

+The system incorporates program rules and validations, empowering organizations to define logical relationships and data quality checks.
+This supports the accuracy and integrity of the data collected, minimizing errors and enhancing data quality.

+*Comprehensive Reporting and Analytics:*

+DHIS2 Tracker seamlessly integrates with the reporting and analytics components of DHIS2.
+This integration enables organizations to generate detailed reports, conduct trend analyses, and derive actionable insights from the individual-level data captured through Tracker.

+*Interoperability and Integration:*

+The system is designed with interoperability in mind, supporting data exchange through various formats.
+It integrates seamlessly with other DHIS2 modules and can be extended to interface with external systems through APIs, facilitating a cohesive health information ecosystem.

 ## Example Tracker Use Cases